Key Takeaways

 - Soil and growing medium

 Apply via APHA’s Plant Health Service.
 Many products from the EU now also require phytosanitary certificates post-Brexit.
+The Border Trade Matching Service (which replaced the Automatic Licence Verification System in February 2026) verifies phytosanitary certificates at the border.

-Animal Products and Livestock
+22. Animal Products (Sanitary)

 - Live animals (DEFRA licence required)